RalphyReece/Tartarus/README.md

 Alpha versions are going to be ultra buggy, partially due to my stupid habits -Small screen/font will crash the game.
 Go to fullscreen/ use CMD - or CNTRL - to zoom out.
 -No Error passing.
 One error crashes the entire game.

+Go to Releases for the most up to date code.